-We are highly dependent on the members of our senior management team, including our chief executive officer, Julian Adams, and our chief financial officer, Shai Lankry.
+We are highly dependent on the members of our senior management team, including our president and chief executive officer, Abigail Jenkins, and our chief financial officer, Shai Lankry.
 The loss of their services without a proper replacement may adversely impact the achievement of our objectives.
 Our employees may leave our employment at any time.
-We are actively conducting a process to identify a successor to Dr. Adams, our chief executive officer, in connection with his intended retirement and to support our potential evolution to a commercial-stage company, although we have not yet appointed any candidate to replace him and no definitive timeline has been set forth for the transition.
-Dr. Adams has committed to remain in his position until a gualified successor is installed, and thereafter he is expected to continue to serve our company as a director on our board and in an additional capacity to be determined.
-In addition, to support our potential evolution to a commercial-stage company, we are actively conducting a process to identify a successor to Mr. Lankry, our chief financial officer, although no candidate has yet been selected to replace him and no definitive timeline has been set forth for the transition.
-Mr. Lankry has also committed to remain in his position until a qualified successor is installed, and thereafter he is expected to continue to serve our company in a senior role within our Finance organization.
 Recruiting and retaining qualified employees, consultants and advisors for our business, including scientific and technical personnel, is critical to our success.
 There is currently a shortage of skilled personnel in our industry, which is likely to continue for the foreseeable future.
 This is particularly the case in Israel and Boston, Massachusetts, where our operations are focused and where there is a "war for talent" among members of our industry.
 As a result, competition for skilled personnel is intense, and the turnover rate is high.
-We may not be able to attract and retain personnel, including a new chief executive officer or new chief financial officer, on acceptable terms or at all, given the competition among numerous pharmaceutical companies for individuals with similar skill sets.
+We may not be able to attract and retain personnel, including a new chief financial officer, on acceptable terms or at all, given the competition among numerous pharmaceutical companies for individuals with similar skill sets.
 In addition, failure to succeed in preclinical or clinical studies or a failure or delay in obtaining regulatory approval of our product candidates may make it more challenging to recruit and retain qualified personnel.
 The inability to recruit and retain qualified personnel, or the loss of the services of any members of our senior management team without proper replacement, may impede the progress of our research, development and commercialization objectives.
-Even if we are able to identify qualified personnel to replace senior management, including our chief executive officer and chief financial officer, the replacement of current members of our management team could be disruptive to our daily operations.
+Even if we are able to identify qualified personnel to replace senior management, including our chief financial officer, the replacement of current members of our management team could be disruptive to our daily operations.